Coastal Margins Team

 Nearshore marine habitats along the Gulf of Alaska play a vital role in life stages of many marine species important to Alaskans, and these habitats are strongly influenced by discharge from adjacent watersheds.
 Warming temperatures are increasing glacier volume loss and precipitation is increasingly falling as rain rather than snow, both of which affect the magnitude and seasonal timing of freshwater discharge.
 Despite the imminence and scale of these changes, we have limited understanding of how they will affect the biophysical and chemical structure and functioning of downstream coastal ecosystems.

 F&I Coastal Margins researchers address this challenge through a coordinated research effort encompassing freshwater and estuarine research in 10 Gulf of Alaska watersheds - five on Lynn Canal and five in Kachemak Bay - that represent a gradient from glacial to non-glacial coastal waters.
 Researchers are working to quantify biological responses to climate-induced changes in physical and chemical conditions along this gradient, and to understand the potential responses of fishing communities to resulting shifts in ecosystem services.
+The animation video below explains the Coastal Margins this "space for time" sampling methodology.

 The Coastal Margins team has three research goals: